Ritalin UK: An Effective Smart Pill or a Risky Solution?

 Finally, the long-term effects of Ritalin on healthy brains are not fully known.
 However, it may have some potential for addiction.
 Most studies seem to indicate a low chance of it happening, but as Ritalin boosts dopamine in the brain, it may be able to cause dependence or addiction.
 It affects your brain in a similar way to cocaine.

 As mentioned, most studies on Ritalin are conducted on patients prescribed the drug rather than people using Ritalin as a nootropic for focus or a type of ‘smart drug’.
-Thus, there is a lack of research into Ritalin's long-term impact on neurotypical brain chemistry.
+Thus, research is lacking into Ritalin’s long-term impact on neurotypical brain chemistry.

 Misusing Ritalin can increase the risk of experiencing these side effects and may lead to serious health problems.
 It can also interact with other medications and substances, including alcohol, increasing the risk of negative health consequences.